stevehanphoto/reactnd-project-myreads-starter/README.md

 # MyReads Project

 This project was built for the Udacity React Nanodegree's React Fundamentals section of the course.
-The purpose of the project is to demonstrate understanding of the basic structure and operation of a React-based app.
+This is a bookshelf app that lets you to organize books that you have read.

 ## Instructions to run:

+This project is hosted at [https://udacity-myreads-stevehan.netlify.app/](https://udacity-myreads-stevehan.netlify.app/)

-The project uses Node.js and the Create-React-App starter.
+The project uses [Node.js](https://nodejs.org/en/) and the Create-React-App starter.
 Once Node is installed you can install the app locally by running:
 ```
 git clone https://github.com/stevehanphoto/reactnd-project-myreads-starter.git
 ```

-cd in to reactnd-project-myreads-starter project folder

-run the commands:
+cd in to the reactnd-project-myreads-starter project folder and run the commands:

 ```
 npm install